MAIZE

 -Emergence is finally attained by rapid mesocotely elongation which pushes the growing coleoptile to the soil surface.

--under warm moist conditions emergence will occur within 4-5 days after planting but under cool or dry conditions it takes 2 weeks or longer.
+-under warm moist conditions emergence will occur within 4-5 days after planting but under cool or dry conditions it takes 2 weeks or longer.-V3 leaf stage

 -root hairs growing from the nodal roots by this time